mathworks-ref-arch/matlab-dockerfile/MPM.md

 ```
 ## Limitations

-- `mpm` supports installing products and support pacakges for these releases only:
+- `mpm` supports installing products and support packages for these releases only:
   - Products - R2017b or later
   - Support Packages - R2019a or later
 - Some MathWorks products are not available on Linux.
 For the full list, see [Products Not Available for Linux](https://www.mathworks.com/support/requirements/matlab-linux.html).